Public Health Career Guide: Human Services

 Health & Human Services: Careers On The Rise

-There are numerous careers in health and human services that are anticipated to show significant growth from 2018 to 2028, according to data from the Bureau of Labor Statistics.
+There are numerous careers in health and human services that are anticipated to show significant growth from 2023 to 2033, according to data from the US Department of Labor.
 Some jobs might tend to draw more applicants based on the salary expectations; others might be attractive due to the lower levels of education required.
-The following are some of the jobs in health and social services that boasted the highest number of workers in May 2018:
+The following are some of the jobs in health and social services that boasted the highest number of workers in May 2023:

-jobs in health and social services No of Jobs, 2018
+Jobs in Health and Social Services No of Jobs, 2023

-Some jobs are expected to show rapid growth from 2018 to 2028, making them a good bet for those who are looking to move into the health and human services workplace.
+Some jobs are expected to show rapid growth from 2023 to 2033, making them a good bet for those who are looking to move into the health and human services workplace.
 The following jobs are among those expected to show impressive growth and job openings in the coming years.
-To put the job growth in perspective, it is important to remember that the average growth for all occupations in the nation is expected to reach 11 percent from 2018 to 2028.
+To put the job growth in perspective, it is important to remember that the average general growth for all occupations in the nation is expected to reach 4 percent from 2023 to 2033.

 Marriage and Family Therapist